 As a result, the additionality of the tax credit is estimated to be between 92% and 100%, meaning that the vast majority of in-state production expenditure is directly attributable to the incentive.
-Given the distribution of responses, the true impact likely falls at the higher end of this range.
-Nonetheless, a conservative estimate of 92% additionality was used in the broader economic impact analysis to ensure robustness.
+Given the

 In stakeholder consultations, California and Georgia were frequently cited as competing alternatives, due to their geographic proximity, well-established infrastructure, experienced crews, and attractive incentive programs.